SamRobinson123/IndividualRepo/README.md

    - Over 80% of the dataset contained null values, requiring creative solutions, such as focusing on a 20% subset with viable data.

 2. **Complex Target Definition**:
-   - The target variable, "Time to Failure," had to be constructed from raw logs by calculating time intervals between unplanned maintenance events.
+   - The target variable, "Time to Failure," had to be created by out team.

-3. **Temporal Dependencies**:
-   - Modeling time-to-failure introduced challenges related to event censoring, necessitating survival analysis techniques like the Cox model.

 ---

 ### Takeaways
 Key insights from this project include:
 - **Survival Analysis** is a promising approach for predicting time to failure in manufacturing systems.
-- Improved data quality and additional features (e.g., machine age, temperature, pressure) could significantly enhance model performance.
-- Filtering the dataset for reliable entries ensured the survival models could produce meaningful predictions.
+- This improved modeling approach will reduce machine downtime and save Swire millions of dollars a year.
 ---